Seared Scallops with Spring peas, tarragon and truffle oil– a light and elegant meal, perfect for entertaining or special occasions.

 The fresh peas are quickly cooked, then a portion of them are blended into the velvety pea, tarragon and truffle sauce.
 Together, along with the scallops or fish, it makes for a lovely combination.

 Edible blue borage flowers and sweet pea tendrils add a bit of whimsy and make the dish pop with color.

 Tag your creations #feastingathome so I can see how it turns out.

-An elegant meal featuring fresh spring peas, perfect for special occasions or entertaining.
+An elegant meal featuring fresh Scallops and spring peas, perfect for special occasions or entertaining.

 - 1 tablespoon olive oil

 - 2 cups fresh shucked peas